 As soon as the driver inspects the truck, the fleet manager can give a go-ahead.

 The Fleet Manager is instantly aware of the trucks which have completed the report for the day.
-In case of defects, the Fleet Manager is immediately informed through the app.
+The app immediately informs the Fleet Manager in case of any defects.

 The trucking industry is facing a significant challenge – it needs to comply with federal regulations while maintaining high levels of safety and efficiency.
 The cost of compliance could soon reach $1 billion per year.